 The University of Florida Health Science Center (HSC) Libraries are active partners in the education, research, training and clinical needs of the HSC colleges, centers and institutes, the University of Florida and the state.
 The HSC Libraries include two facilities – the main library on the Gainesville campus and the Borland Health Sciences Library on the Jacksonville campus – and are affiliated with the College of Veterinary Medicine Reading Room and the Health Science Center Archives.
 The HSC Libraries provide services and programs to support the Colleges of Dentistry, Medicine, Nursing, Pharmacy, Public Health and Health Professions, and Veterinary Medicine; the McKnight Brain Institute; the University of Florida Genetics Institute; the Emerging Pathogens Institute; the Institute for Child and Health Policy; and the Institute of Aging; Shands HealthCare; the University of Florida/Shands Cancer Center; the University of Florida Physicians Clinics (12 primary and 21 specialty care); and the North Florida AHEC program.
 The HSC Libraries also support 52% ($291,000,000) of all campus research awards by providing up-to-date research content and information access and management support.

 The main HSC Library in Gainesville, founded in 1956 along with the College of Medicine, is a 56,000 ft2 technology-enhanced facility whose users may access 106 computers on all three floors of the Library: 71 in the public areas (including 5 large-screen group study workstations in the Collaboration Commons and 3 scanning stations); 8 in private study rooms and 27 in the open computer laboratory.
 Free wireless access is available throughout the library, and patrons not affiliated with UF may request temporary access.
-In addition, there is seating and study space for a total of 640 patrons available on three floors, including 85 seats in 29 study rooms (14 individual and 15 small group study) and 134 seats in the 24/7 Blue Room Study Area.
+In addition, there is seating and study space for a total of 640 patrons available on three floors, including 85 seats in 29 study rooms (14 individual and 15 small group study).
 The Gainesville Library is open an average of 97.5 hours per week, and, since July 2008, the library has averaged 24,646 visitors per month.
 Reference assistance and search help is provided at the Single Service Desk, which is open an average of 35 hours per week.

 Borland Library in Jacksonville has seating and study space for 102 patrons, including 4 group study rooms and 24 individual study carrels, and is also equipped with free wireless access.
 Patrons may use 24 public computers: 12 general stations, 10 in the electronic classroom, one scanning workstation and a large-screen monitor with specialized medical software.
 Borland’s combined circulation and reference desk is staffed an average of 53 hours per week.